hcdiekmann/pathfinder/README.md

 ```bash
 ros2 launch pathfinder multi_bot_sim.launch.py
 ```
-Launching the simulation with multiple robots automatically starts RViz for each robot.
+Launching the simulation with multiple robots automatically starts separate RViz instances for each robot.

+> NOTE:
-> **NOTE:** Spawning multiple robots with online SLAM and the full navigation stack in each namespace requires a capable dev machine.
+Spawning multiple robots with online SLAM and the full navigation stack in each namespace requires a capable dev machine.